Creating an Employee Engagement AND Happiness Strategy

 Even if you’re top of the pile and get better results than the industry average, it doesn’t mean you should stop innovating your processes and offerings.
 If you truly want to stay ahead of your competition, then it is important to focus on your organisation and create an environment where people want to work.

 We always recommend coupling eNPS with a wider listening strategy.
 This might include always-on listening, stand alone deep-dive surveys or regular in-depth cultural assessments.
 Or, even better - a mix of all three!
 This way you can gather valuable insights from your people to help streamline your people programme, make smarter business decisions and create a healthier bottom line.

 Improving your eNPS score means you are actively making unhappy employees happier.
 This directly benefits everyone.
 It’s important that everyone understands this and gets behind the initiative.

 To generate engagement for the programme, you must make efforts to build up interest.
 Put up posters, send out emails, communicate the results and proposed action plans.
-Create case studies and distribute them to everyone and get your managers to create excitement for the programme within their teams.
-Anything you can do to drum up interest and momentum will help ensure the programme is a success.
+Create case studies and distribute them to everyone and get your managers to create excitement for the feedback programme within their teams.
+Anything you can do to drum up interest and momentum will help ensure success.

 If you want people to buy into the programme then it is essential to respond to their feedback.
 Your employees are taking the time to fill out the surveys, so you must reciprocate this and respond.
 How else will they know you are reading their feedback and creating action plans off the back of it?

-Respond to both the good and the bad feedback.
+Share both the good and the bad feedback.
 Thank people for taking part and let everyone know that you will be thinking of strategies to build on successes and remedy concerns.
 Responding to the feedback will highlight they are central to the success of the initiative.
-This will boost response rates, increase loyalty improve your scores.
+This will boost response rates, increase loyalty and improve your scores.

 Don’t shy away from the mistakes your business has made, or the troubles it is going through.
 Address everything and highlight the action plans and initiatives you have created to overcome these setbacks.